-During the background checks, it emerged that there were some credit blips associated with the borrower, but our dedicated underwriter, Wayne Fitzpatrick, looked closer and noted the client’s record had been clean for some time.
+During the background checks, it emerged that there were some credit blips associated with the borrower, but our underwriter looked closer and noted the client’s record had been clean for some time.
 Whilst this may have stopped the banks from lending, it didn’t stop us.
 Furthermore, the client also already had other investment properties in their portfolio, which provided the reassurance needed to move forward.

 Knowing what to examine where complications arise